 Eggs are a versatile ingredient that can be found in many different foods, such as cakes, mousses, pasta dishes, and many more.

-There are many different food allergens, but those categorised as the ‘14 major food allergens’ are the most common.
+There are many different food allergens, but those classified as the ‘14 major food allergens’ are the most common.
 Food Businesses are legally required to inform customers if these allergens are present in their food.
 Eggs are classed as one of the 14 major food allergens.

-The 14 allergens are celery, cereals containing gluten (such as barley and oats), crustaceans (such as prawns, crabs, and lobsters), eggs, fish, lupin, milk, molluscs (such as mussels and oysters), mustard, peanuts, sesame, soybeans, sulphur dioxide and sulphites (if the sulphur dioxide and sulphites are more present than 10 parts per million) and tree nuts (such as almonds, hazelnuts, and walnuts).
+The 14 main allergens are celery, cereals containing gluten (such as barley and oats), crustaceans (such as prawns, crabs, and lobsters), eggs, fish, lupin, milk, molluscs (such as mussels and oysters), mustard, peanuts, sesame, soybeans, sulphur dioxide and sulphites (if the sulphur dioxide and sulphites are more present than 10 parts per million) and tree nuts (such as almonds, hazelnuts, and walnuts).

 Eggs are one of the most prevalent allergens among babies and young children; however, while most young children or babies with an allergy to eggs will outgrow it as they develop and get older.
 However, in rare circumstances the allergy might persist until adulthood.